vesrah/MK60E5-Z4-GT3-ABS-Tools/README.md

 The part number for these units is 34516769162 with the 829.3 code on the module.
 They are compatible with a VW yaw sensor with the part number 7H0907652A, note that this yaw sensor is not pinned the same as the BMW yaw sensor.

+## CANBUS
+These units, when flashed, allow for specifying tire circumference separately for front and rear, as well as an ABS intervention mode with 10 steps.
+Maximum to minimum intervention is 0, 9, 8, 7, 6, 5, 4, 3, 2, 1.
+A small web page to generate the message required for your settings is located at https://vesrah.github.io/MK60E5-Z4-GT3-ABS-Tools/

 ## Wiring

+##### Z4 MK60E5

 | Pin | Usage | Notes |
 |-----|-------|-------|